- Python 92%

 lunch-money-k8s 🍱☸️

-An MCP server for the Lunch Money personal-finance API, deployable to Kubernetes as a Helm chart.
+An MCP server for the Lunch Money personal-finance API, packaged as a container image and served over streamable HTTP.
 Point Claude or any MCP client at it and ask about your spending in plain language.

 Who this is for